OctopusDeploy/docs/docs/deployment-examples/java-applications/index.md

 | Purge  | No  |   | If selected, all files in this location will be removed before the package is copied.  |
 | Exclude from purge   | No  |   | A newline-separated list of file or directory names, relative to the installation directory, to leave when it is purged.
 Extended wildcard syntax is supported.
 E.g., appsettings.config, Config\*.config, **\*.config |

-## Variable Substitution in Java Packages
+## Variable substitution in Java packages

 Octopus provides the [ability to replace variables in packages during deployment](/docs/deployment-process/configuration-features/substitute-variables-in-files.md).
 This is done using a [specific syntax](/docs/projects/variables/variable-substitutions.md) implemented by the [Octostash](https://github.com/OctopusDeploy/Octostache) library.